xVanTuring/cquant/README.md

    *
    * @param buffer Image Buffer(RGB/RGBA)
    * @param depth 3 or 4 for RGB/RGBA
-   * @param maxColor Color Amout You want
+   * @param maxColor Color Amount You want
-   * @param maxSub max subsample for image, 1 for no sub sample,0 for auto, by default it will scale to size of `1000x1000`
+   * @param maxSub max sub-sample for image, 1 for no sub sample,0 for auto, by default it will scale to size of `1000x1000`
    * @param callback callback with err and result
    */
   function paletteAsync(buffer: Buffer, depth=3, maxColor=5, maxSub=0, callback:CallBackFunc): void;